lampajr/hyperfoil.github.io/quickstart/quickstart6.md

 Press Ctr+C to stop watching...
 ```

-You can also see the online progress of the benchmark in terms of phases using the `status` command (hint: use `status --all` to display all phases, including those not started or already terminated):
+You can go back to the run progress using the `status` command (hint: use `status --all` to display all phases, including those not started or already terminated):

 ```
 [hyperfoil@localhost]$ status